 database-fw, with a rule to open TCP port 3306 — MySQL’s default — to the source Droplet

 management-fwto the new Droplet.
 Administrators will be able to do their work, and only the

 websiteserver will be allowed to access the database port.

-Our initial organization allowed us to avoid changes to previously created cloud firewalls, reuse one of them, clearly indicate the service being used on the new
+Our initial organization allowed us to avoid changes to previously created cloud firewalls, reuse one of them, indicate the service being used on the new

 database Droplet, and open access to each server by adding what is strictly required.